awsdocs/amazon-connect-admin-guide/doc_source/user-management.md

-# Add Users to Amazon Connect<a name="user-management"></a>
+# Add users to Amazon Connect<a name="user-management"></a>

 You can add users and configure them with permissions that are appropriate to their roles \(for example, agents or managers\)\.
-For more information, see [Security Profiles](connect-security-profiles.md)\.
+For more information, see [Security profiles](connect-security-profiles.md)\.
 Contacts can be routed based on the skills required of the agents\.
-For more information, see [Create a Routing Profile](routing-profiles.md)\.
+For more information, see [Create a routing profile](routing-profiles.md)\.

 ## Add a user individually<a name="add-a-user"></a>